MartinoTommasini/ZBOSS_extended/README.md

 - Add support for 64 byte packets arriving from the host to the CC2531 endpoints.
 - Remove reduntant passage of Len field to the host.

-## Contacts:
-Do not hexitate to contact me at martino.tommasini@gmail.com.